Model Optimisation

 Assuming you have a scaled and levelled model, it is simple to export from Agisoft Metashape.
 It will be similar in other packages.

-In Metashape, File → Export → Export model… Binary gITF (*-glb)
+In Metashape, File → Export → Export model… Binary glTF (*.glb)

 Mesh Compression

 Draco is a de-facto standard for glTF geometry compression.
-It's well supported in Three.js, and can significantly reduce mesh sizes with only a small decode cost on model load.
+It's well supported in Three.js, and can significantly reduce mesh sizes for faster downloads, with only a small decode cost on model load.
+It does not directly improve runtime framerate or GPU load; the benefit is primarily smaller files.
 For technical details on using Draco with Three.js, see the DRACOLoader documentation.

-This can be done in one line with gltf-transform, which also produced mipmaps:
+This can be done in one line with gltf-transform:

 npx gltf-transform draco input.glb output.glb